IKEA: Paul “The Chair”

 The challenge.
 Breaking through Facebook clutter

 Facebook is getting cluttered with brands screaming about themselves.
 Forsman & Bodenfors from Sweden leans into the platform instead of fighting it.
 They turn a basic Facebook behavior.
 Photo tagging.
 Into the promotional mechanic.
+Here, the mechanic is the simple rule set that rewards the first tag.

 The setup.
 A manager profile as the campaign hub